SRL132/SRL132/README.md

 internationalization roles in leading multinational companies with the most competitive business practices.

-My main stack is Javascript-based, including but not limited to React, Node, Express and MongoDB.
+I have experience with Agile methodologies and my main stack is Javascript-based, including but not limited to React, Node, Express and MongoDB.